lgabhishek18/lgabhishek18/README.md

 ### Hi there, I'm Abhishek👋

-- 🔭 I’m currently pursuing B.tech from UPES in Computer Science with specialization in IOT
+- 🔭 I’m a Software Developer Engineer
-- 🌱 I’m currently in final yr of my engineering
+- 🌱 I’m a Machine Learning Enthusiast
 - 👯 I’m looking to learn new things